rivernews/djangorest-angularcli-eb/README.md

 - From now on, do your work, commit git, then do `eb deploy`

-### (Optional) Connect to database on Amazon RDS from GUI Client or Heroku
+### Connect to database on Amazon RDS from GUI Client or Heroku

+You probably want to do this to create a super user on the newly created RDS database of our deployment (still you can use something like `eb ssl` to connect to EB shell but it's more complicated).
+If you have a superuser permission, you can make good use of Django's Admin console to view the data entries in database.
 Using Postgres database here.

 - Edit amazon RDS permission, follow instructions below or see [heroku doc](https://devcenter.heroku.com/articles/amazon-rds) or [here](https://stackoverflow.com/questions/47661151/connecting-to-rds-postgres-from-heroku)
   - let RDS always require SSL